 A few tips

-Also, do yourself a favor and do not use your smoothie blender to make this chocolate nice cream.
+Also, do yourself a favor and do not use your smoothie blender to make this chocolate nice-cream.
 You will kill it.
-I am warning you, so you don’t come crying to me… A food processor works great, as well as a Vitamix or a similar high-performance blender.
+I am warning you, so you don’t come crying to me… A food processor works great.
+You need one in your life anyway.

 If you don’t eat the whole recipe in one sitting as soon as you’ve made it (it will be the consistency of a soft-serve ice cream at that stage), you can freeze it.
 It will get harder, so when you get ready to eat it just leave it out for 15 to 30 minutes before scooping it out.

 Other recipes you might enjoy:

 - Peel bananas and slice them about 1/2" thick.
 Lay the slices on a sheetpan lined with parchment paper and place it in the freezer for at least an hour until they are frozen.